jadecobra/python_tdd_exercises/source/how_to/pass_values.rst

           "I received: 1234"
       )

-and the terminal shows a passing test
+and the terminal shows passing tests

 *********************************************************************************
 test_passing_a_float